Our2020View/Our2020View.github.io/miscmods.md

 [Sylvania SDVD1073 DVD Player](https://www.bestbuy.ca/en-ca/product/sylvania-sdvd1073-progressive-scan-dvd-player/13014336)

-To keep things simple, I dropped it in vertically to the right of the paper towel holder, and locked it in place with some package cushioning.
+To keep things simple, I dropped it in vertically to the left of the paper towel holder, and locked it in place with some package cushioning.
 It has been working great:

 <img src="/assets/dvdweb.jpg"/>